Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

-From a geometric point of view, symmetric spaces of non-compact type and Euclidean buildings are among the most prominent examples of $\cat$(0) spaces.
-Tits showed \cite{tits86} that in dimension larger that 3, any irreducible affine building is the Bruhat-Tits building of an algebraic group over a field with valuation.
+Tits showed \cite{tits86} that in dimension at least 3, any irreducible affine building is the Bruhat-Tits building of an algebraic group over a field with valuation.
 Dimension-1 affine buildings correspond to trees or, more generally, $\R$-trees.
-In dimension 2 there exist irreducible affine buildings that are not Bruhat-Tits: they are said \textit{exotic}.
+In dimension 2, there exist irreducible affine buildings that are not Bruhat-Tits: they are said \emph{exotic}.
+The automorphism groups of these buildings, when non-trivial, are typically discrete \cite{radu19}, and can be cocompact.
 The simplest and most studied family of exotic buildings are those of type $\tilde{A}_2$: Ronan showed in a constructive way that there is a uncountable family of exotic buildings of type $\tilde{A}_2$ \cite{ronan86}.
-Discrete buildings of type $\adt$ correspond to buildings in which the apartments are tiled by equilateral triangles, and the Bruhat-Tits buildings associated to $\text{SL}(3,K)$, for $K$ a discretely valued field such as $\mathbb{Q}_p$, is an example of an affine building of type $\adt$.
+Discrete buildings of type $\adt$ correspond to buildings in which the apartments are tiled by equilateral triangles: an algebraic example is the Bruhat-Tits building associated to $\SL(3,K)$, for $K$ a discretely valued field.

-Notice that many structural results are known for the higher rank simple Lie group $\text{SL}(3,\mathbb{Q}_p)$: Margulis super-rigidity and the Normal Subgroup Theorem are emblematic examples.
-It is natural to try and extend these results to groups that act by automorphisms on buildings of type $\adt$.
+Many structural results are known for lattices in higher rank simple algebraic group: Margulis super-rigidity and the normal subgroup theorem are emblematic examples.
+It is natural to try and extend these results to groups that act by automorphisms on exotic buildings of dimension 2.
 This field of research has known much progress recently.
 For instance it was proven in \cite{delaSalle_lecureux_witzel23} that $\adt$-lattices have strong property (T), and in \cite{bader_furman_lecureux23} that such groups also satisfy a normal subgroup theorem.
-This program implies the translation of methods and results on algebraic groups to a purely geometric language, and such a translation is interesting and fruitful in itself.
-In this paper, we consider a non-elementary action $G \curvearrowright X$ on a $\adt$-affine building, and we investigate questions related to measurable boundary maps and random walks on $X$, in the spirit of Furstenberg's work for linear groups \cite{furstenberg63,furstenberg73}.
+This program implies a translation of methods and results on algebraic groups to a purely geometric and analytic language, and such a translation is interesting and fruitful in itself.
+In this paper, we consider an action on a $\adt$-affine building $X$, and we investigate questions related to measurable boundary maps and random walks on $X$, in the spirit of Furstenberg's work for linear groups \cite{furstenberg63,furstenberg73}.